MinightDev/Paperclip/README.md

 - [NEW] Added the ability to manage plans from the admin dashboard.
 - [NEW] Added the ability to change the logo, favicons, and other customizations to make it easy to modify the website to fit your needs.
-- [NEW] Added purchasable ad spots feature, which are also managed by the admin and only appear for non-premium users.
+- [NEW] Added purchasable ad spots feature, which is also managed by the admin and only appears for non-premium users.
-- [IMPROVED] Improved the user profile settings to give more control over accounts, with the ability to remove an account, remove a plan, and request an email change.
+- [IMPROVED] Improved the user profile settings to give more control over accounts, with the ability to remove accounts, remove plans, and request email changes.
 - [FIXED] Fixed layout issues and responsiveness for both mobile and desktop views, and fixed results overflow issues on mobile devices.
 - [IMPROVED] Optimized the search algorithm to efficiently search through larger files and provide instant results.
 - [NEW] Added a download button to download results.